Paris: Biography of a City

 Key Lecture Points

-• Paris, the capital of France, is one the world's leading political and business centers.
-Paris is a hub for European education, science, fashion and media.
-In addition, with its rich heritage, is an artistic and cultural center.
+- Paris is one the world's leading political and business centers.
+Paris is a hub for European education, science, fashion, and media.
+In addition, with its rich heritage, it is an artistic and cultural center.
 Last, but not least, Paris has a hard-earned reputation for good living, style, and glamour.

-• Paris is one of the most often visited cities in Europe by Americans.
-It is the world’s number one tourist destination with an average of 45 million people visiting every year.
-Americans have long been fascinated by France, its history, culture, food and fashion.
+- Paris is one of the most often visited cities in Europe by Americans.
+It is the world’s number one tourist destination with an average of 44 million people visiting every year.
+Americans have long been fascinated by France, its history, culture, food, and fashion.

 More to Explore